matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *NeedBraces*

-Checkstyle presented a warning about the use of braces ({}) on the if constructs.
+CheckStyle presented a warning about the use of braces ({}) on the if constructs.

 ![](https://i.imgur.com/MYlvj0y.png)